 The minimum armoury should include a helmet, shoulder pads, thigh and knee pads, gloves, shoes, and compression shorts (similar to a jockstrap).

-The group of offensive players — the running backs and quarterback — who line up behind the line of scrimmage.
+The backfield player positions are a group of offensive players.
+They consist of the running backs and the quarterback.
+Backfield players will set up their position behind the line of scrimmage.

 In American Football terminology the word 'cleats' refers to shoes which feature protrusions on the sole of the shoe.

-Cleats are an external attachment to a shoe which provides extra traction for players especially on a slippery surface.
+Cleats are an external attachment to a shoe which provides extra traction for players who play the sport on a slippery surface.

-A period of action that starts when the ball is put into play and ends when the ball is ruled dead (meaning the play is completed).
-The offense gets four downs to advance the ball 10 yards.
+The 'down' is a period of action that starts when the ball is put into play.
+It ends when the ball gets ruled as 'dead' (meaning the play is completed).
+The offense will get four (4) downs to advance the ball 10 yards.

-If it fails to do so, it must surrender the ball to the opponent, usually by punting on the fourth down.
+If the team fails to do so, it must surrender the ball to the opposing team, usually by punting on the fourth down.

-The series of plays when the offense has the football, until it punts or scores and the other team gets possession of the ball.
+In American Football terms the 'drive' refers to a series of plays.
+It takes place when the offense team has the football and continues until they punt it or score.
+The other team would then get possession of the ball.

-A 10-yard-long area at each end of the field.
-You score a touchdown when you enter the end zone in control of the football.
-If you're tackled in your own end zone while in possession of the football, the other team gets a safety.
+The end zone is a 10-yard-long area situated at both ends of the field.
+You score a touchdown when you enter the end zone while in control of the football.
+If you get tackled in your own end zone with possession of the ball, the other team scores a safety (2 points).

-American Football has one of the highest rates of injury.
-You need lots of bulky padding equipment to play the game safely.
+American Football has one of the highest rates of sports injuries.
+Thus, you need lots of bulky padding equipment to play the game safely.

-The ball is placed on either the 2-yard line (in NFL rules) or the 3-yard line (in college and high school) and is generally kicked from inside the 10-yard line after being snapped to the holder.
-It must sail between the uprights and above the crossbar of the goalpost to be considered good.
+The ball gets placed on either the 2-yard line (in NFL rules) or the 3-yard line (in college and high school).
+It would generally get kicked from inside the 10-yard line after being snapped to the holder.
+The kick is considered good if the ball sails between the uprights and above the crossbar of the goalpost.

-When the player returning a punt waves his extended arm from side to side over his head.
-After signaling for a fair catch, a player can't run with the ball, and those attempting to tackle him can't touch him.
+A fair catch occurs when the player returning a punt waves his extended arm from side to side above his head.
+The player cannot run with the ball after signaling for a fair catch.
+Likewise, players who are attempting to tackle him must not make physical contact with him.

-A kick, worth three points, that can be attempted from anywhere on the field but is usually attempted within 40 yards of the goalpost.
-Like an extra point, a kick must sail above the crossbar and between the uprights of the goalpost to be ruled good.
+In American Football terms, a field goal is a kick worth three (3) points.
+Players can attempt it from anywhere on the field.
+But, it is usually attempted within 40 yards of the goalpost.
+Like the extra point, the ball must sail above the crossbar and between the uprights to get ruled as good.

 The act of losing possession of the ball while running with it or being tackled.
 Members of the offense and defense can recover a fumble.
 If the defense recovers the fumble, the fumble is called a turnover.

-Some receivers wear gloves to aid catching the football ball.
+Some receivers will wear American Football gloves to aid catching the ball.
 They find it easier to grip the ball with gloves on especially in cold weather.

 Lineman gloves usually have thicker padding to protect the different parts of the hand.

-The act of giving the ball to another player.
-Handoffs usually occur between the quarterback and a running back.
+In American Football vocabulary the 'handoff' is the act of giving the ball to another player.
+As a rule, handoffs occur most often between the quarterback and a running back.

-When the 11 players on the field come together to discuss strategy between plays.
-On offense, the quarterback relays the plays in the huddle.
+The 'huddle' takes place when 11 players come together on the field to discuss strategy between plays.
+During offensive play, the quarterback relays the plays set out in the huddle.

-A forward pass that falls to the ground because no receiver could catch it, or a pass that a receiver dropped or caught out of bounds.
+Incompletion is American Football vocabulary that refers to a forward pass that falls to make ground.
+As a rule, it happens either because no receiver could catch it, a receiver dropped it, or it got caught out of bounds.

-A pass that's caught by a defensive player, ending the offense's possession of the ball.
+A pass caught by a defensive player would be an interception.
+Thus, it brings the offensive possession of the ball to an end.

-A free kick (meaning the receiving team can't make an attempt to block it) that puts the ball into play.
-A kickoff is used at the start of the first and third quarters and after every touchdown and successful field goal.
+A free kick means the receiving team must not make an attempt to block putting the ball into play.
+Players use a kickoff at the start of the first and third quarters.
+The same applies after every touchdown and successful field goal kick.

-An imaginary line that extends from where the football is placed at the end of a play to both sides of the field.
-Neither the offense nor the defense can cross the line until the football is put in play again.
+The line of scrimmage is one of the American Football expressions for an imaginary line.
+It extends from where the football gets placed at the end of a play to both sides of the field.
+Neither the offense nor the defense can cross the line of scrimmage until the ball gets put into play again.

-A National Football League overview is the ideal introduction and first step to learn about the basic game references and player tactics taken from the 100 page NFL rule book.
+Browsing the National Football League overview is the ideal introduction to the game.
+It is the first step to learn about the basic game references and player tactics.

-The human wall of five men who block for and protect the quarterback and ball carriers.
-Every line has a center (who snaps the ball), two guards, and two tackles.
+A human wall of five men form the offensive wall.
+They block for and protect the quarterback and the ball carriers.
+Every offensive line has a center (who will 'snap' the ball), two guards, and two tacklers.

-A kick made when a player drops the ball and kicks it while it falls toward his foot.
-A punt is usually made on a fourth down when the offense must surrender possession of the ball to the defense because it couldn't advance 10 yards.
+The 'punt' is American Football lingo for a kick made when a player drops the ball.
+He would kick it as it falls towards his foot.
+As a rule, a punt is made on a fourth down when the offense must surrender possession of the ball to the defense (if they could not advance it 10 yards).

 In a glossary of American Football words 'red zone' refers to an unofficial area from the 20-yard line to the opponent's goal line.
 Holding an opponent to a field goal in this area is considered a moral victory for the defense.

-The act of receiving a kick or punt and running toward the opponent's goal line with the intent of scoring or gaining significant yardage.
+The 'return' is the act of receiving a kick or punt and running toward the opponent's goal line.
+The aim if to score or gain significant yardage advantage.

-When a defensive player tackles the quarterback behind the line of scrimmage for a loss of yardage.
+It occurs when a defensive player tackles the quarterback behind the line of scrimmage and results in a loss of yardage.

-A score, worth two points, that the defense earns by tackling an offensive player in possession of the ball in his own end zone.
+In terms of American Football 'safety' refers to a score worth two points.
+The defensive teams earns it by tackling an offensive player in possession of the ball inside his own end zone.

-The four defensive players who defend against the pass and line up behind the linebackers and wide on the corners of the field opposite the receivers.
+The phrase refers to the four defensive players who defend against the pass.
+They line up behind the linebackers and will be wide on the corners of the field opposite the receivers.

-Shoulder pads come in two types, cantilevered and flat.
-Cantilevered pads are larger for players on the offensive and defensive line and linebackers who receive more direct collisions.
+There are two main types of American Football shoulder pads - cantilevered and flat.
+Cantilevered pads are larger for players on the offensive and defensive line and for linebackers because they receive more direct collisions.

-Flat pads are used mainly by quarterbacks and receivers, as they are smaller and restrict movement less.
+Flat pads are used mainly by quarterbacks and receivers.
+This is because these types of pads are smaller and so they restrict movement less.

-The action in which the ball is hiked (tossed between the legs) by the center to the quarterback, to the holder on a kick attempt, or to the punter.
-When the snap occurs, the ball is officially in play and action begins.
+A 'snap' is the action in which the ball gets hiked (tossed between the legs) by the center to the quarterback, to the holder on a kick attempt, or to the punter.
+When the snap takes place, the ball is officially in play and the action will begin.

-The 22 players who are on the field during kicks and punts.
-These units have special players who return punts and kicks, as well as players who are experts at covering kicks and punts.
+The 'special teams' are 22 players on the field during kicks and punts.
+The units have special players who return punts and kicks.
+They also boast players who are experts at covering kicks and making punts.

 We listen to your comments and appreciate your support.
 Please like this page on Facebook if you found the American Football terminology useful.
 Did we miss any American Football terms and definitions?